NikosGavalas/nikosgavalas.github.io/index.md

 In addition to programming, I also enjoy astronomy, drumming, and travelling.

-If you want to check out my [blog](/blog) and [projects](https://github.com/NikosGavalas), ask for my CV, or just say hi, all contact links are in the navbar and sidebar.
+If you want to check out my [blog](/blog) and [projects](https://github.com/NikosGavalas), ask for my CV, or just say hi, all contact links are in the navbar and in the footer.

 -- Nick